tofarr/servey/README.md

 ```

 * Run tests with `python -m unittest discover -s tests`
-* TestActions will include tests of all your examples from your
-  actions where *include_in_tests* is True
+* TestActions will include tests of all your examples from your actions where *include_in_tests* is True
-* Nothing prevents you from creating your own unit tests
-  for actions - they're just functions with an addtional
+* Nothing prevents you from creating your own unit tests for actions - they're just functions with an additional
   *__servey_action__* attribute!

 ## Caching

-Actions should be able to provide hints to clients about what sort of caching strategy is recommended.
-(The clients
-can ignore this of course!)
+Actions should be able to provide recommended caching strategies to clients.
+(The clients can ignore this of course!)
 Http caching available for REST endpoints, but not GraphQL - though technologies like
 React Query could be used to add it.
 Consider the following *actions.py*:

 ```